aduy2408/gymfixer/LLM.md

 ## 7. Phase Detection

-Phase detection uses median angle buffers to reduce frame jitter.
+Phase detection is exercise-specific and is dispatched through `backend/posture/phase_detector.py`.
+The implementation lives beside the exercise rules in `backend/posture/exercises/<exercise>.py`.

+Squat still uses a median knee-angle buffer to reduce frame jitter.
+Bicep curl now tracks each arm separately, which prevents a visible static arm from suppressing the working arm's rep count.

 ### Squat phases